-• The 'separate worlds' of science and policy: the two communities operate on distinct planes with different cultures, values, languages, reward systems and rationalities (Pregernig 2005, 4 who quotes Snow, Caplan and Rich).
+- The 'separate worlds' of science and policy: the two communities operate on distinct planes with different cultures, values, languages, reward systems, and rationalities (Pregernig, 2005, p.
+4).
 This makes meaningful exchange between the two constituencies difficult.
-What can help is 'knowledge brokerage', conducted e.g. by 'boundary organisations' working at the interface between science and policy making (such as environment agencies) (Huitema & Turnhout 2009).

-• The strategic use of science: policy makers often use science not to solve problems but to gain strategic advantage over political competitors (Pregernig 2005, 11; Pregernig et al. 2012).
-Evidence can help them e.g. to improve the authority and legitimacy of their own policies (Sharman & Holmes 2010), to discredit political opponents and to delay or avoid action (for the climate change discourse in the US which illustrates both points, see Grundmann 2007).
-Often 'knowledge' is 'nothing but a "hook" on which interests hang their case' (Radaelli 1995, 173; taken from Pregernig 2005, 10).

-• The contested status of scientific knowledge: While policy makers may have a 'hidden agenda' when invoking (or failing to invoke) science, the fact that science is often not as objective as the rational model assumes when it speaks of 'truth', gives policy makers a good reason to use it strategically or cautiously.
-This applies in particular to the natural science of complex environmental problems such as climate change (Crabbé & Leroy 2008), and to 'knowledge of the social world' which is often 'socially constructed and culturally and historically contingent' (Sanderson 2002, 6; see also Pregernig 2005, 7f).
-Since scientific assessments of sustainable development policies often rely on value-laden assumptions that combine the limitations of natural and social science research, this limiting factor is particularly pronounced here (Huitema & Turnhout 2009, 578f).

-• The ritual or symbolic use of science: As Pregernig et al. (2012, 35f) illustrate with Austrian case studies, systematic inquiries can be commissioned for ritual or symbolic purposes, i.e. they are neither expected to produce valuable evidence that helps to improve policies nor are they suitable for strategic or political use as defined above.
+What can help is 'knowledge brokerage', conducted, e.g. by 'boundary organizations' working at the interface between science and policy-making (such as environment agencies) (Huitema & Turnhout, 2009). - The strategic use of science: policy-makers often use science not to solve problems but to gain strategic advantage over political competitors (Pregernig, 2005, p.
+11; Pregernig et al., 2012).
+Evidence can help them, e.g. to improve the authority and legitimacy of their own policies (Sharman & Holmes, 2010), to discredit political opponents, and to delay or avoid action (for the climate change discourse in the USA which illustrates both points, see Grundmann, 2007).
+Often 'knowledge' is 'nothing but a "hook" on which interests hang their case' (Radaelli, 1995, p.
+173; taken from Pregernig, 2005, p.
+10). - The contested status of scientific knowledge: While policy-makers may have a 'hidden agenda' when invoking (or failing to invoke) science, the fact that science is often not as objective as the rational model assumes when it speaks of 'truth', gives policy-makers a good reason to use it strategically or cautiously.
+This applies in particular to the natural science of complex environmental problems such as climate change (Crabbe & Leroy, 2008) and to 'knowledge of the social world' which is often 'socially constructed and culturally and historically contingent' (Sanderson, 2002, p.
+6; see also Pregernig, 2005, p.
+7f).
+Since scientific assessments of sustainable development policies often rely on value-laden assumptions that combine the limitations of natural and social science research, this limiting factor is particularly pronounced here (Huitema & Turnhout, 2009, p.
+578f). - The ritual or symbolic use of science: As Pregernig et al. (2012, p.
+35f) illustrate with Austrian case studies, systematic inquiries can be commissioned for ritual or symbolic purposes, i.e. they are neither expected to produce valuable evidence that helps to improve policies nor are they suitable for strategic or political use as defined above.
 They are performed ritually so that certain procedural standards have been observed, or they symbolically communicate that an issue is politically important.
-In short, systematic inquiries and respective evidence-based feedback loops are sometimes nothing but 'decorative symbols' of knowledge societies (Pregernig et al. 2012, 36 who quote Pollitt).
+In short, systematic inquiries and respective evidencebased feedback loops are sometimes nothing but 'decorative symbols' of knowledge societies (Pregernig et al., 2012, p.
+36 who quote Pollitt, 1998).

 The systematic sustainability assessments with which this article is concerned often draw on findings, or invoke methodologies, drawn from the natural and social sciences.
-The concern here is the extent to which these systematic state-sponsored assessment practices contribute to a constructive science-policy interface that helps to improve decision-making for sustainable development.
+The concern here is the extent to which these systematic statesponsored assessment practices contribute to a constructive science-policy interface that helps to improve decision-making for sustainable development.

-1.3 Reflexive governance
+1.3 Reflexive Governance